ERandrinopoulou/webpage/content/team/Pedro/index.md

 Conclusions: The idea of distributing the Bayesian calculation is likely to be a useful solution to handle very big datasets without compromising the amount of information taken into account or sacrificing model adequacy, thereby, enhancing our understanding of CF FEV1 decline.

+## Between- and Within-Group Comparisons of FEV1 Rate of Decline in Cystic Fibrosis

+Difference in rate of change for before and after Ivacaftor treatment in subjects with a G551D mutation.
+Different modelling approaches (linear mixed-effects models, generalized estimating equations and joint models of longitudinal and survival data) and data scenarios are investigated.